 Scope

-The scope of the review should be limited to the merits of the charging arrangements that discourage inefficient bypass of the NTS and identifying the most effective way to incorporate these into the Transportation Charging framework
+The scope of the review should be limited to the merits of the charging arrangements that discourage inefficient bypass of the NTS and identifying the most effective way to incorporate these into the Transportation Charging framework.
+Consideration should be given to the wider impacts to GB markets.

 Working group participants will review and define the objectives and principles first, rather than trying to refashion any existing potential solutions.
 This will be aim of the initial workgroup meetings and it is intended that once signed off, these principles should form the basis of any proposed solutions moving forwards helping to create a common platform for later assessment and discussion.
 If there are substantively differing views on the merits of such arrangements this will be considered in the review workgroup and materials.